Jerome Apt: STS-37

 In 1991, Apt flew on the STS-37 mission aboard shuttle Atlantis.
-He made two spacewalks with Jerry Ross, manually deploying the Compton Gamma Ray Observatory's radio antenna when it failed to do so automatically; on the next day their second spacewalk tested hardware later used on the International Space Station.
+He made two spacewalks with Jerry Ross, manually deploying the Compton Gamma Ray Observatory's radio antenna when robotic systems failed to do so automatically; on the next day their second spacewalk, the first planned spacewalk in 5-1/2 years, tested hardware later used on the International Space Station, and gathered basic engineering data on the forces a crew member can exert on bolts and equipment.
 During the second Extra Vehicular Activity the palm-bar in Apt's right glove punctured the suit.
 Apt's hand conformed to the puncture, filling the hole before any noticeable depressurization could occur.
 Apt was unaware of the puncture until the glove was examined after the mission.
 Despite being partially exposed to vacuum he sustained only a minor scar.
-In 1992, Apt flew on STS-47 aboard shuttle Endeavour as the flight engineer, and commander of one of the two shifts in this round-the-clock mission.
-In 1994, Apt was again a shift commander of the first Space Radar Laboratory mission, STS-59 aboard shuttle Endeavour.
-This lab studied the Earth.
-In 1996, Apt flew on STS-79 aboard shuttle Atlantis and visited the Russian Mir space station.
+The crew also conducted research on biologically important molecules, tested concepts for radiating heat from Space Station, operated an amateur radio station, and took over 4000 photographs of the Earth.
+After completing 93 orbits of the Earth, the crew landed Atlantis at Edwards Air Force Base, California, on April 11, 1991.